monmasson/github.io/README.md

 4. Display: Player 1 name box and Player 2 name box

 5. Display : choose your level ===>>>> drop down menu when hoovered to choose from :  Beginner , Intermediate, Advanced.
+At present will only attempt 10 questions on EASY level

 6. Display: Start Game BUTTON

 7. Need to style all the buttons, have hoover effect on buttons, add drop down option on ‘level’ button, create a form with HTML for player name info.

-Second page display
+Second page display:

+1. On top at headline display Player 1 score on left, question number in the middle (eg: 1/10) and Player 2 score on the right

+2. Below display who’s turn is it. : Player 1 your turn OR Player 2 your turn

+3. Question block

+4. Answer options (right now will have two responses)

+5. JS logo at bottom on right corner

+6. Style each block

+7. Click/Hoover option on answer block to submit

+8. Event listener to move to next page once the answer has been clicked.